pivotal/docs-tas-adapter/install.md

       -addext "subjectAltName = DNS:*.APP-DOMAIN" \
       -days 365
     ```
-    where `APP-DOMAIN` is the FQDN of the shared domain to use for application routes.
+    Where `APP-DOMAIN` is the FQDN of the shared domain to use for application routes.
 By default, each application is mapped to a route on a subdomain of this shared domain.

-   > **Note**: The TLS certificate for application ingress needs to be a wildcard certificate.
+   > **Note:** The TLS certificate for application ingress must be a wildcard certificate.

-    If you are using a version of `libressl` older than v3.1.0 (the default on macOS):
+    If you are using version `libressl` v3.1.0 or earlier:

     ```bash
     openssl req -x509 -newkey rsa:4096 \